minuscorp/swift-typed-throws/SE-XXX Typed throws.md

 ### Error structure

-Everything that applies to the error type of `Result` also applies to error type of `throws`.
-Mainly it needs to conform to `Swift.Error`.
+As explained in [the grammar rules](#the-grammar-rules): Everything that applies to the error type of `Result` also applies to error type of `throws`.

 ## Source compatibility